naomiec9/naomiec9/README.md

 - 👋 Hi, I’m @naomiec9 ✨ (or just Naomi!)
 - 👀 I’m interested in full stack web development
 - 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on - Maybe anything!
-Drop me a message. @naomielizabeth.__ 📬 on Twitter ✨
+Drop me a message.
+- 📬 You can reach me on Twitter @naomielizabeth.__
+✨
 <!---
 naomiec9/naomiec9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.